 Hi Tony, thanks for giving us a chance to interview you.
 You often talk about the “experiences of places.”
 How do you explain the relationship we establish with our surroundings?

 Hi!
 I live in New York City, the biggest city in North America.
 Amazingly enough, 11% of the land in New York is still a natural area.
 For the first time, we also have a group of people responsible for protecting these natural areas.
 We also have about 28% of the city land as parkland.
 For the first time, New Yorkers see nature as an asset, such as the libraries or museums.

 These engaged citizens have created a 17-cities coalition across the US.
 They are aiming to protect the large tract of natural areas in the urban areas.
 If you combine them, you will have 1.7 million acres of natural space.
 That’s almost as big as Yellowstone National Park!

 Because it was the first national park ever, anywhere; it was created in 1872, 150 years ago.
 It gave birth to the whole national-park movement.
 We have about 6,000 national parks worldwide, but Yellowstone was the first one.

 How has this national-park movement evolved?

-Now, this movement has moved into our urban areas, so we are finally aware of the importance of nature within our metropolitan areas.
+Now, this movement has moved into our urban areas.
+We are finally aware of the importance of nature within our metropolitan areas.
 Nature conservation for our health is fundamental.
 This is a significant change, a great change.
-The idea that “I don’t have to leave the city to feel in touch with the wildland” is much more powerful than we may realize.
+“I don’t have to leave the city to feel in touch with the wildland” is a much more powerful idea than we may realize.

 Did you leave the city when you were writing your last book?